JonathanDPal/charistesting/organizational_scripts/README.md

 analysis purposes.
 This script searches through a top level output directory and renames the files to be in standard format.

+valuefinder.py: Has two functions which are used in some of the above scripts.
+They are two of the most useful things in this entire repository.
+Will be helpful to you if you are trying to run your own analyses which aren't covered by what I have written.